How can I learn more about dental school and dentistry as a career?

 Take the DAT when you are most ready for it, preferably by the end of July.
 Never take it just to see what it is like or before you have completed the coursework.
 Taking it early allows you time to consider your next step after getting your score (whether to possibly retake or postpone your application to dental school).
 It is a computer-based test offered at Thomson Prometric Centers.

-It is important to be well prepared for this exam.
+It is important to be well-prepared for this exam.
 It is an essential component of your application.
 Scores range from 1 to 30.
-OHSU requires a minimum of 15 on each section and their average scores are 19-20.
+OHSU requires a minimum of 21 on each section and their average score is 19.6.